WHAT IS CERVICAL SPONDYLOSIS (CERVICAL OSTEOARTHRITIS)?

-- GENES: family history increases risk of development of neck pain.
+- GENES: family history increases the risk of development of neck pain.

-- NECK INJURY: injuries to the neck in past predisposes to spondylosis also.
+- NECK INJURY: injuries to the neck in the past predispose to spondylosis also.

-Usually people experience no symptoms but when symptoms appear then they are pain and stiffness of neck.
-Further symptoms doesn’t appear unless there is nerve compression or there is narrowing of the space for spinal cord.
-If the nerve roots or spinal cord is compressed then there would be following symptoms:
+Usually, people experience no symptoms but when symptoms appear then they are pain and stiffness of the neck.
+Further symptoms don’t appear unless there is nerve compression or there is a narrowing of the space for the spinal cord.
+If the nerve roots or spinal cord is compressed then there would be the following symptoms:

-- Weakness is also felt in arms, legs or feet due nerve compression.
+- Weakness is also felt in arms, legs, or feet due to nerve compression.

 - Walking can also be impaired.